• Skip to primary navigation

 Step 1 : Install ZBar

 The best library for detecting and decoding barcodes and QR codes of different types is called ZBar.
-Before we begin, you need to download and install ZBar by following the instructions here.
+Before we begin, you must download and install ZBar by following the instructions.

 macOS users can simply install using Homebrew